 China: a country in which one can believe only what and where and when one is told to believe

 Attempts to suppress diversity of opinion are not unknown in Canada.
-Witness the current controversy over the student summer jobs program.
-They are better known in China, however, where it is established public policy to control everything from public opinion to human reproduction, and to efface and deface religious expression, even to ban children from attending religious services, arrest clergy and other dissenters.
+Witness the controversy over the student summer jobs program.
+They are better known in China, however, where it is established public policy to control everything from public opinion to human reproduction, to efface and deface religious expression, even to ban children from attending religious services, arrest clergy and other dissenters.